tldr-pages/tldr/pages/linux/chkconfig.md

 `chkconfig sshd on`

-- Enable service at boot at runlevel:
+- Enable service at boot for runlevels 2, 3, 4, and 5:

-`chkconfig --level 3 sshd on`
+`chkconfig --level 2345 sshd on`

 - Disable service at boot:

 `chkconfig ntpd off`

-- Disable service at boot at runlevel:
+- Disable service at boot for runlevel 3:

 `chkconfig --level 3 ntpd off`